Table of Contents

 - Doesn’t support cross-platform testing

 Robotium is an open-source testing environment for writing automation tests for Android applications.
 It has full support for native and hybrid apps.
-With Robotium, it’s possible to write scenarios for functional, system, and acceptance testing that span numerous Android activities.
+With Robotium, it’s possible to write thorough testing scenarios for functional, system, and acceptance for testing mobile applications that span numerous Android activities.

 - Fast writing of short test cases